-WarnerMedia has announced an anime spinoff for the Emmy-winning series, Rick and Morty.
+WarnerMedia announced an anime spinoff for the Emmy-winning series, Rick and Morty on 18 May.

 The sci-fi cartoon sitcom is based on a mad scientist and his grandson’s interdimensional adventures.
 It is currently under production and is to get a 10-episode release on Adult Swim and HBO Max.
 It is being directed by Takashi Sano, who has also directed Tower of God previously.